 Fortunately, demodectic mange is far less common than sarcoptic mange as it is far more difficult to treat.
 The parasite is less accessible to insecticides and special formulations have to be used to treat severe cases.

 The uncomplicated disease in puppies is usually self-limiting and demodectic mange is not infectious to humans.
+Soaps and creams containing sulfur have been used as the standard home treatment for dog mites.

 The other form of mite infestation, otodectes cynotis, inhabits the ear canal of both puppies and cats.